How do you review your year? What are the best end of year reflection questions?

 You need to review your year before you plan the next for many reasons.
 And yes, even better you think of New Year’s Resolution ideas or set goals for the New Year.

-At the top of that list is that it feels good and it’s a positive step for your self-growth and your own personal development.
+At the top of that list is that it feels good and it’s a positive step for your personal growth and meaningful personal development.

 👉🏽 RELATED POST: 100 End of Year Reflection Questions